aleohl/requestbin/README.md

     * SESSION_SECRET_KEY
     * MAX_REQUESTS (max request saved by the service, defaults to 20)
     * BIN_TTL (time to life for bins, in seconds, defaults to 48 hours (48*3600))
+* Add cURL command to the request view, for faster testing
+    * Add separate config option to ignore headers for the cURL command

 Looking to self-host?
 =====================